A common Weaksauce Weakness

 - It was also done by the protagonists to a giant sea turtle in Jules Verne's The Mysterious Island, who then left for some reason.
 While they were away, the turtle was carried away by a high tide.

 Live Action TV

-- In an episode of M*A*S*H, an ambulance-truck flipped on its back demonstrated to Colonel Potter the general unfitness of his camp: after everyone pushing together can't get it rightside up, a group of 6 marines happens by and rights it all by themselves.
+- In an episode of M*A*S*H, an ambulance-truck flipped on its back demonstrates to Colonel Potter the general unfitness of his camp: after everyone pushing together can't get it rightside up, a group of six Marines happens by and rights it all by themselves.

 - My Name Is Earl: Crabman's pet turtle Mr. Turtle is scared of being flipped on his back, at least according to Crabman.

 - It also describes Randy, according to Earl.